rust-lang/rfcs/text/0000-fn_name_macro.md

 Previous discussion was within an issue of the RFCs repo: https://github.com/rust-lang/rfcs/issues/1743

-In summary, this is _extremely_ useful for debug purposes, and has been highly desired for nearly two years.
+In summary, this is useful for debug purposes, and has been desired for nearly two years.

 Alternative: we could call it `fn_name!` instead.